Dreams of a camera and video: the unblinking lens into which your life learns to look without hiding

 Astrological note: The dream of watching the “film of your life” often arrives during transits of Jupiter through the 12th or 9th house, during a conjunction of Jupiter with Saturn, and during periods of the lunar nodes returning to natal points.
 Sagittarians, Pisces, and Capricorns recognize this dream especially precisely.
 If Jupiter is now touching your Saturn — the Inner Sage sums up, and the dream conveys this through a recording in which your life gathers into a pattern.

 The camera and video in a dream are not technology.
-They are the optics of your inner life, in which there are always several gazes: the gaze of the witness, the gaze of the observer, the gaze of the critic, the gaze of the sage.
+They are the lenses of your inner life, and there are always several gazes inside them: the gaze of the witness, the gaze of the observer, the gaze of the critic, the gaze of the sage.

 Allow yourself to tune your own lens more often.
-Not to live only for the “foreign camera” in your head.
+Not to live only for someone else’s camera in your head.
 Not to hide from an honest recording of your own life.
-And not to climb into someone else’s frames not meant for you.
+And not to intrude into other people’s frames that were never meant for you.
 Each time you dream of a camera, an attentive part of you quietly reminds: your life deserves a careful, attentive gaze — and the first such gaze is best when it is your own.